hplgit/doconce/doc/pub/slides/scientific_writing.md

 <!-- !split -->

-## Fundamental question
+## Can we factor pieces from a heterogeneous world to one coherent piece in the future?

 When I write some scientific material,

  * a LaTeX document,

- * a blogg (HTML),
+ * a blog post (HTML),

  * some web pages (HTML),

  * a Sphinx document,

+ * an IPython notebook,

  * some Markdown files,

-and later want to collect the pieces into a larger document, maybe some book, or one big web document, is that at all feasible?
+and later want to collect the pieces into a larger document, maybe some book, or one big web document, or a set of slides, is that at all feasible?

 <!-- !bpop highlight-red -->
 Probably not, but I have a solution :-)